Laura Vila Kremer

 Laura Vila Kremer (born 1985) is a Catalan performance artist and intersex rights activist.
 She is a part of the artistic collective "Que no salga de aquí" ('Don't let it get out of here' in Spanish), who advocate for the medical depathologisation of intersex people using drama, performing arts, and art history.
 She is also a co-creator of the theatrical production "Hermafrodites a cavall o la rebel·lió del desig", a work that addresses the experiences and challenges faced by intersex individuals.

 Background and early life

 Laura Vila Kremer was born in Catalonia, Spain.

 Career

 Graduating in Audiovisual Communication from the Autonomous University of Barcelona, Vila later decided to pursue a career in dramaturgy.
 She has been involved in numerous theatrical works in and outside Catalonia.
-Notable works include "17 simpàtiques maneres d'acabar amb el capitalisme" ('17 nice ways to end capitalism') by the Casa Real Company in Barcelona, and performances at the Sala Cuarta Pared theatre in Madrid, including "Voluptas, trenquem estereotips" ('Pleasure, let's break stereotypes'), "L'amansi(pa)ment de les fúries" at La Villarroel theatre, the short documentary "Se receta silencio" ('Silence is prescribed') directed by Miquel Missé (2021), which won the Jury Award for Best Human Rights Short Film at the International Festival of Cinema and Sexual Diversity (2022), and "Cabaret Trans".
+Notable works include "17 simpàtiques maneres d'acabar amb el capitalisme" ('17 nice ways to end capitalism') by the Casa Real Company in Barcelona, and performances at the Sala Cuarta Pared theatre in Madrid, including "Voluptas, trenquem estereotips" ('Pleasure, let's break stereotypes'), "L'amansi(pa)ment de les fúries" at La Villarroel theatre, the short documentary "Se receta silencio" ('Silence is prescribed') directed by Miquel Missé Sánchez (2021), which won the Jury Award for Best Human Rights Short Film at the International Festival of Cinema and Sexual Diversity (2022), and "Cabaret Trans".